sidg1215/DesignPatterns/Structural Patterns/Adapter Pattern/README.md

-# Adapter Pattern
+# Adapter design pattern
-## What is the Adapter Pattern?
+## What is the Adapter design pattern?
-The Adapter pattern allows a developer to use use integerate that has been produced by someone else or another third-party application into their own codebase, without modifying the other developers code.
+The Adapter design pattern allows a developer to use use integerate that has been produced by someone else or another third-party application into their own codebase, without modifying the other developers code.
 ## Why would we want to use it?
 Suppose that we are desigining a car race.
 For this, we will need a way to represent cars in our system.
 This can be done using the following:
 ```java